 Running east-west overall, the northern coast may look higgledy-piggledy in its fine detail, but there is something like a pattern or process at the medium scale, at least in the stretch from Blakeney to Brancaster about sixteen miles further west.
 Between these two, a form, or the ghost of it, occurs three times as Blakeney Point, Bob Hall’s Sand, and Scolt Head Island.
 Each one, seen from high above, increases in size from east to west and then curls over, like a standing wave curving over on its crest.
 Taken in a row they resemble what fluid dynamicists call a Kelvin-Helmholtz instability, which arises when two fluids slide past each other at different speeds.
 The form is common in nature.
 It is visible in the atmosphere of the planet Jupiter and has recently been discovered in slow-breaking waves on the Atlantic sea floor.

 Each of these ‘waves’ of the Norfolk coast is different.
 Blakeney Point is a long shingle rampart enclosing dunes and areas of marsh.
 Bob Hall’s Sand is a broad sand terrace that only fully emerges at low water.
-Scolt Head is a true island and, indeed, the only island on the east coast of England between Mersea in Essex and the Farne Islands in Northumbria.
-(I don’t count Havergate because it is enclosed by the river Ore.)
+Scolt Head is a true island and, indeed, one of very few islands on the east coast of England between Mersea in Essex and the Farne Islands in Northumbria.
 Separated by tidal creeks, topped with sand dunes and sheltering intensely-curved and profusely-branching channels in the marshes on its landward side, Scolt Head Island is, according to English Nature, which manages it as a National Nature Reserve, 'the prime example of an offshore barrier island in the UK...situated on a very dynamic coastline and steadily growing westward.'
 It is about four miles long and three quarters of a mile wide at its broadest point.
 There is nowhere else in the British archipelago quite like it, although several of the Frisian islands on the Dutch and German coasts are strikingly similar.
 Complex and subtly shaded patterning of many kinds is visible even in fairly crude satellite images, enticing the brain to see shapes that transform into others even before they are fully formed.
 Viewed in aerial and satellite photos, Scolt Head Island looks like the leaping cat depicted in the Jaguar car marque or like a stomatopod (a mantis shrimp), with the hooked sand-and-shingle forms laid down as the island has moved westward as its legs.
 At all times the island looks wildly alive.

 I woke early on the morning of the spring equinox.
 It was a bright day at the place where I was staying a few miles inland.
 An ebb tide low enough to allow one to wade safely across the narrow channel to Scolt (for no boats were available so early in the year) would not occur until later in the day so I went for a run.
 It had been a cold spring and snowdrops still carpeted a spinney.
 I saw several hares lolloping in the quiet fields.
 In the hedgerows, the thick trunks of singleton oaks twisted and attenuated to narrow branches snaking up, down and sideways.
 Silhouetted against the sky, the branching looked like channels in sea marsh when seen from the air.